I'm a freelance hairstylist in Oregon. I'm an entrepreneur at heart and I want to help you be a successful cosmetologist!

 7. Offer Product Consistently

 As with anything, consistency is key.
 Don’t neglect to offer product just because your client bought some last time they were there.
 Keep track of which clients are buying what, and when they purchased it.
-If it’s been twelve weeks since you saw Sally and you don’t ask if she’s running low on shampoo, she may very well remember that she’s almost out while she’s buying groceries and pick up something from the haircare aisle.
+If it’s been twelve weeks since you saw Sally and you don’t ask if she’s running low on shampoo, she may very well remember that she’s almost out while she’s buying groceries and picking up something from the haircare aisle.
 A little check-in to see if they’re almost out of something, and even to make sure it’s still working for them, goes a long way toward increasing their trust in you.